SamScherer1/SwiftDJITutorials/source/application-development-workflow/workflow-integrate.md

     }
 ~~~

-   * The `DJISDKManagerDelegate` protocol requires the`appRegisteredWithError` method to be implemented.
+   * The `DJISDKManagerDelegate` protocol requires the`appRegisteredWithError(_ error:)` and didUpdateDatabaseDownloadProgress(_ progress:) methods to be implemented, but we won't be doing anything in didUpdateDatabaseDownloadProgress(_ progress:)
-   * Additionally implement `showAlertViewWithTitle` to give the registration result in a simple view.
+   * Additionally implement `showAlertViewWithTitle(title: String, withMessage message: String)` to give the registration result in a simple view.

 ~~~Swift
     func appRegisteredWithError(_ error: Error?) {